E-commerce and RetailSales and Marketing Training

 Micro-moments don’t always mean that the consumer wants to buy something.
 More often than not, consumers are simply looking for information.

-HubSpot frequently advocates the importance of storytelling when it comes to brands connecting with their consumers.
-Showcasing why a business does what they do through storytelling is playing to human nature’s innate need to look for stories in whatever they see and do.
-A brand that showcases their story well is providing an instant touchpoint for a consumer to connect with them and keep connecting with them through each stage in their buying journey.
+HubSpot frequently advocates the importance of storytelling for brands to connect with their consumers.
+Showcasing why a business does what it does through storytelling is playing to human nature’s innate need to look for stories in whatever it sees and does.
+A brand that showcases its story well provides an instant touchpoint for a consumer to connect with them and keep connecting with them through each stage in their buying journey.

 By infusing their personality into the consumer’s experience with them, brands can make themselves stand out in the consumer’s mind.
-Making a good impression could ultimately lead the consumer back to their site when the time comes to make a purchase.
+Making a good impression could ultimately lead the consumer back to their site when they purchase.

 Storytelling increases the transparency and openness about a business or a brand.
 By getting their story right, brands build goodwill in their micro-moments.